A Leader's Guide to Giving and Receiving Effective Feedback

-But, despite its importance, around 87% of employees actively want more feedback, yet only a third actually receive it.
+Despite its importance, around 87% of employees actively want more feedback, yet only a third actually receive it.

 Contents

-What is Feedback?
+What Is Feedback?

-Feedback isn't some mystical management buzzword - it's the raw, honest conversation that helps people grow.
-It's a communication process that involves sharing constructive information, observations, and suggestions about an individual or organisation’s performance, work or behaviour.
-And it has a purpose - helping people improve and become more effective.
+Feedback is a communication process that involves sharing constructive information, observations, praise and suggestions about an individual or team's performance, work or behaviour.
+And it has a purpose - helping people and teams continually grow, improve, and respond to change.

 Why Does Feedback Matter?